Tilo Prückner

 Tilo Prückner (26 October 1940 – 2 July 2020) was a German television and film actor.
 His career spanned five decades and more than 100 films.
-He became known, for his portrayal of often eccentric characters in high-profile public television productions such as Tatort, Adelheid und ihre Mörder, Kommissarin Lucas and Rentnercops.
+He became known for his portrayal of often eccentric characters in high-profile public television productions such as Tatort, Adelheid und ihre Mörder, Kommissarin Lucas and Rentnercops.

 Early life

 Tilo Prückner was born in Augsburg, the son of the paediatrician Alfred Prückner and his wife Dorothea née Krause in Augsburg.
 The Prückner family has a long reaching family tradition in Hof.
 He first went to the St. Anna-Gymnasium in Augsburg and changed then to the school Melanchthon-Gymnasium in Nürnberg, where he passed his Abitur in 1960.
-He dropped his study of the law to begin an actor's education in Munich with Hans Josef Becher and Ellen Mahlke.
+He dropped his study of law to begin an actor's education in Munich with Hans Josef Becher and Ellen Mahlke.